MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ## Conversational session history

-Teams AI library remembers context across messages and helps improve the bot performance by analyzing patterns in user behavior.
+Copilot SDK remembers context across messages and helps improve the bot performance by analyzing patterns in user behavior.

 ## Localization

-Since Teams AI library uses OpenAI's GPT model, localization is available.
+Since Copilot SDK uses OpenAI's GPT model, localization is available.
 When a user inputs in any language, the input is consistently translated to intents, entities, and resultant actions that the app understands without the need to build and maintain localization records.

 ## LLM modularity

 Large language model (LLM) is an advanced language model that utilizes latent variables to generate coherent and diverse natural language text and style.

-Although, Teams AI library is built to use Open AI’s GPT model, you have the flexibility to swap with any LLM of your choice without changing the bot logic.
+Although, Copilot SDK is built to use Open AI’s GPT model, you have the flexibility to swap with any LLM of your choice without changing the bot logic.
 This means you can choose to keep your app's content outside the public domain and confined to your preferred LLM model.

 ## Responsible AI

-Teams AI library allows you to create ethical and responsible conversational apps by:
+Copilot SDK allows you to create ethical and responsible conversational apps by:

 - Moderation hooks: To regulate bot responses against any moderation API.
 - Conversation sweeping: To monitor conversations and intervene when the conversation goes astray through proactive detection and remediation.
 - Feedback loops: To evaluate the performance of the bot for high quality conversations and enhance user experience.

-Teams AI library offers support from low code to complex scenarios.
+Copilot SDK offers support from low code to complex scenarios.
 The library extends capabilities with AI constructs to build natural language modeling, scenario-specific user intent, personalization, and automated context-aware conversations.

 ## Predictive engine for mapping intents to actions